 As the series progressed, Horikita became more open with her feelings.
 She always gave an honest reaction to other people which might’ve got her a few hateful glances.

-Suzune Horikita’s character may seem a little typical of the aloof and detached type, but her interaction and relationship with Ayanokoji certainly make it interesting to watch and wish for a sequel.
+Suzune Horikita’s character may seem a little typical of the aloof and detached type, but her interaction and relationship with Ayanokoji certainly make it interesting to watch.